 How noisy is the RadRunner eBike?

-The bike itself runs fairly quietly but not silently, which is to be expected from a bike that runs off a 750W motor.
+The RadRunner ebike itself runs fairly quietly but not silently, which is to be expected from a bike that runs off a 750W motor.
 To get an understanding of the level of noise, check out my video at the bottom of this RadRunner review.

-RadRunner key features and specifications that matter to me
+RadRunner ebike review: key features and specifications that matter to me

 You can get a lot of usage out of the RadRunner‘s 48V, 14 Ah Lithium-Ion battery.
 It’s rated for 800 charge cycles which impressive when you consider the battery has the capacity to take you up to 45 miles on one charge with a top speed of 20mph.

-The battery takes 5-6 hours to charge fully and because it’s a Lithium-Ion battery, it holds its charge for a long time while you’re not using the bike.
+The RadRunner onboard battery takes 5-6 hours to charge fully and because it’s a Lithium-Ion battery, it holds its charge for a long time while you’re not using the bike.

-With 750W and 80 Nm of torque at your disposal, the RadRunner’s geared hub motor really helps power you up steep inclines and gets you up to top speed quickly from a dead stop (demonstrated in my video at the bottom of this RadRunner review), all while remaining relatively quiet and inconspicuous.
+With 750W and 80 Nm of torque at your disposal, the RadRunner electric utility bike’s geared hub motor really helps power you up steep inclines / hills, and gets you up to the RadRunner top speed of 20MPH very quickly from a dead stop (demonstrated in my video at the bottom of this RadRunner review), all while remaining relatively quiet and inconspicuous.
 Numbers like these aren’t even found on some of the most expensive mid-drive eBike systems out there, which for the price of this bike is incredible.

-3. LED control panel with battery charge indicator and adjustable power-assist modes
+3. The RadRunner’s LED control panel with battery charge indicator and adjustable power-assist modes

-I love the simplified LED control panel.
+I love the simplified LED control panel on the RadRunner.
 It’s small and doesn’t require a PHD to operate.
 It’s literally one-click on and one-click off, with additional buttons for lights and pedal assistance, and LEDs to indicate battery and assist levels.
 I demonstrate these features in my video below.

-5. Be seen at night with Included lights and reflective detailing
+5. Rad Power eBike Lights: Be seen at night with included lights and reflective detailing

-The RadRunner electric bike comes with lighting as standard.
-The front light has an ambient light sensor, and both front and rear lights are very bright.
+The RadRunner ebike comes with lighting as standard, and the front headlight has an ambient light sensor which allows it to dim/brighten automatically – both front and rear lights are very bright at maximum.
 There’s also an integrated brake light with strobe for extra safety when your riding on the roads, which I love!
 The tires also have reflective detailing in their sidewalls which keeps you visible from the side.

-The tires on the RadRunner electric bike are nice and wide, and while maybe not the most efficient for riding on the roads, do offer excellent stability and grip on bike paths and off-road areas.
+The tires on the RadRunner ebike are nice and wide, and while maybe not the most efficient for riding on the roads, do offer excellent stability and grip on bike paths and off-road areas.
 Even while riding fast on gravel paths the bike feels stable while making turns.

-After riding a road bike for many years, I have come to hate gravel as a slim front wheel can very easily slide out from under you while taking corners at speed on these types of loose surfaces.
+After riding a road bike for many years, I have come to hate gravel because a slim front wheel can very easily slide out from under you while taking corners at speed on these types of loose surfaces.
+This is far less likely to happen on Rad bikes with fat tires.

 8. A Bell

-A bell comes preinstalled into the left handlebar, its pretty cute and does what you’d expect, alert other riders and pedestrians of your arrival.
+A bell comes preinstalled on the left handlebar, its pretty cute and does what you’d expect, alert other riders and pedestrians of your arrival.

 RadRunner video review